-Nor is it the emergence of winter-spiced coffees and ales from our favourite local café or craft brewery.
+Nor is it the emergence of winter-spiced coffees and ales from our favourite local cafés or craft breweries & distilleries.

 As the cold weather descends upon our mountain towns, you’ll find us reaching into our closets and pulling out our winter coat-of-armour – the knit toque and plaid flannel shirts and jackets, to be worn until the spring (or summer!) with a certain sense of pride.

 What is it about the plaid-laden, cozy shirts and uber-warm headwear that make them so suitable for our Kootenay winters?
 Does wearing a toque all day mean we don’t have to worry about how our hair looks?

 I don’t think so.
 After all we’re mountain folk, and if there’s one thing we’re not, it’s sedentary.

 Catch us out for a Nordic ski in the morning with our knit toques wrapped tightly around our heads.
 Then in the afternoon, cruising through the forests on fat bike ride or exploring by snowshoe in our long-sleeved plaid, flannel jackets.
 Our distinctive outerwear will then take us to the restaurants and pubs without missing a beat or looking out of place.

 Even in the offices of our cities, the iconic checkered patterned clothing can be found everywhere.
 I swear, on my last group Zoom meeting, at least a quarter of attendees were wearing their favourite flannel shirts!

 Beyond the versatility, flannel is also ridiculously comfortable.

 “It’s like stepping into a warm bubble bath or holding a hot cuppa cocoa on a cold day,” says Kootenay local Eva Boehringer.